Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Preliminaries

-The structures of algebras and coalgebras combine to give the notion of a bialgebra.
-Incorporating antipodes, which are intuitively a generalization of the group inverse, we obtain the notion of a Hopf algebra.
-This provides an appropiate framework when studying quantum groups.
+In order to describe a sufficiently large family of renormalization fixed point mixed states, e.g. boundary states of 2D string-net models, we will introduce an algebraic construction that combines both structures of a C*-algebra and a coalgebra.
+This is well-motivated from a representation theoretical point of view \cite{nill_1998_axioms,bohm_1999_weak} and may look odd from a purely algebraic one; thus, the subsequent axioms can be skipped in a first reading.
+The following definition is due to G.~B{\"o}hm and K.~Szlach{\'a}nyi.

-\begin{definition} A C*-Hopf algebra is a vector space $A$ endowed with the structures of a unital C*-algebra and a coassociative counital coalgebra for which the comultiplication is an algebra homomorphism, i.e.
+\begin{definition}[see~\cite{bohm_1996_coassociative,nill_1998_axioms}] A \emph{C*-weak Hopf algebra} (C*-WHA) is a vector space ${A}$ simultaneously endowed with the structures of a C*-algebra and a coalgebra for which the comultiplication is multiplicative, i.e.